json-api-dotnet/JsonApiDotNetCore/docs/usage/openapi.md

 By default, the OpenAPI specification will be available at `http://localhost:<port>/swagger/v1/swagger.json`.

 Swashbuckle also ships with [SwaggerUI](https://swagger.io/tools/swagger-ui/), tooling for a generated documentation page.
-This can be enabled by adding the following to your `Startup` class.
+This can be enabled by installing the `Swashbuckle.AspNetCore.SwaggerUI` NuGet package and adding the following to your `Startup` class.

 ```c#
 // Startup.cs